Outside Help Guidelines

 - apply any special effects

-- create any animation
+- create any animation or illustration

 - select, suggest or incorporate music/sound effects